31+ Easy Minimalist Bullet Journal Weekly Spreads for Busy People

 Again pretty easy, just some lines put together.
 And a splash of color.
 If you feel like you’d like some metallic shine on your pages, try out these Kuretake Zig Fudebiyori Metallic Brush Pens.

-Another variation on adding color to your Bullet Journal weekly spread – add it behind the dates.
+Another variation on adding color to your Bullet Journal weekly spread - add it behind the dates.
+Muted colors of pastel Tombow Dual Brush pens will be perfect for that.

 It's a beautiful spread, and I'm in love with the tiny handwriting; it just looks so pretty and neat.